-In spring 2015, I will be in residence on a Fulbright Scholar grant at the University of Fine Arts in Sarajevo doing a project called Pulp and Pastry.
+In spring 2015, Melissa Potter will be in residence on a Fulbright Scholar grant at the University of Fine Arts in Sarajevo doing a project called Pulp and Pastry.

 Both food and hand papermaking reflect their places of origin and carry their cultural histories, and are made through labor with many of the same materials.Through ethnographic research, gardening, and papermaking, this project engages papermaking with the intangible heritage of Bosnian women by collecting and investigating regionally-specific recipes.
 Through papermaking collaborations and video interviews, both men and women are invited to describe how food carries their personal histories and memories.

-My collaborator on the project, Adam Pantic helped build my first papermaking studio in Belgrade, Serbia.
+My collaborators on the project, Adam Pantić and Jillian Bruschera of the Mobile Mill helped build my first papermaking studio in Belgrade, Serbia.
 His culinary nom de guerre, “Djulistan, Ph.D. in Oriental Sweets,” uses the diverse characteristics of food and paper as art media to play on the collection of old recipes from his time in military service in Bosnia.
 He will travel to Sarajevo to collaborate on this project.

 Handmade paper with leeks